zenvia/zenvia-sdk-node/README.md

 ### Subscriptions

-In subscription operations, you can subscribe to your webbook to receive messages or message status.
+In subscription operations, you can create a webhook to receive messages or message status.

 #### List subscriptions